wandyezj/Random/writings/thoughts/api_design.md

 #### Model Principals

-* Prefer Recycling existing Models when possible.
-* Prefer simpler models.
-* Prefer declarative over imperative.
-What over How
+##### Reuse Existing

-In general it's better if the __Mental Model__ and __Technical Model__ are already known to users as this significantly reduces the amount of learning a user needs to to to be able to use the API.
-If using an existing model it's best to follow the model as closely as possible since any deviation can surprise users and lead to mistakes in code.
+Employing an already known __Mental Model__ and __Technical Model__  significantly reduces the amount of learning required to be able to use the API.
+When using an existing model it's best to follow the model as closely as possible since any deviation can surprise users and lead to mistakes in code.

+##### Minimal

-Simpler is generally easier to understand, making the __Mental Model__ and __Technical Model__ have as few steps or pieces as possible will generally make it easier to grasp.
+Fewer concepts generally takes less time to understand.
+Employing a __Mental Model__ and __Technical Model__ have as few steps or pieces as possible will generally make it easier to grasp.

 ### Behavior